deniiateodoresi/deniiateodoresi/README.md

 - :computer: I’m currently studying Computer Science at UBB Cluj
 - :book: I’m willing to learn new things and gain some experience
 - :globe_with_meridians: I’m trying to make the world a better place
-- ⚡ Fun fact: :dog: I love dogs to the moon and back
+- ⚡ Fun fact: :dog: I love dogs and :hocho: Crime investigations

 ### Languages and Tools: